Abby Jane Morrell: Voyage

 On September 2, 1829, they set sail on her husband's fourth voyage of commerce and exploration on the schooner Antarctic.
 They voyaged from 1829 to 1831 and both wrote accounts of what they saw on their return.
 Morrell was accompanied by her brother, who is not named.

 The voyage saw them visit a remarkable number of places around the world, such as the Cape Verde Islands, Tristan da Cunha, New Zealand, the Philippines, Singapore, Liberia and South Africa.
 Morrell kept journals whilst they travelled, which helped to put together her account on her return.
 Morrell is influenced by the trader perspective in her writings - theirs is a voyage of financial investment.

 In January 1830, during their travels in the South Pacific, the ship visited the east coast of New Zealand and Morrell went to visit the mission at Paihia, where she was hugely impressed by the work of the English missionaries.

 Morrell's account is important in Antarctic history, as it the first description by a woman of the subarctic region.
 On December 5, they put into a harbour visited by James Cook and saw "an enormous number of elephant seals".

 Many of the things they saw and wrote about are of interest to historians.
 One episode is the capture of a person called Dako, who appears to have been a leader from the small island of Uneapea (Bali Island), north of West New Britain, Papua New Guinea, who led an attack on their ship.
 They captured Dako, named him 'Sunday', and he eventually returned to New York with them, and alongside another captive called 'Monday' put them both on display at Tammany Hall and then at Peale's Museum on Broadway.
+After four years, Morrell returned the captives to Uneapa.

 The couple returned to New York in 1831, nine days before their second son was born.